alexdesko/transpara/README.md

 - Push
 - Push to Github once everything is completed

 Explainable AI training project for chest X‑ray pneumonia classification.
-Includes simple CNN/MLP baselines and a ResNet18 option, a training loop with progress, class imbalance handling, Hydra configs, and a Streamlit app for training, inference, explainability, and run browsing.
+Uses a ResNet18 model, a training loop with progress, class imbalance handling, a single-file Hydra config, and a Streamlit app for training, inference, explainability, and run browsing.

 ## Overview
-- Models: `SimpleCNN`, `SimpleMLP`, `ResNet18` (1‑channel input)
+- Model: `ResNet18`
 - Trainer: supervised training with accuracy/loss tracking and CSV export
 - Imbalance: weighted sampler and weighted cross‑entropy (configurable)
 - Hardware: auto‑selects `mps` (Apple), `cuda`, or `cpu`